korewatori/torrent-parser/README.md

                         sort the list by size with the smallest files first -l, --sort-by-largest
-                        sort the list by size with the largest files first
+                        sort the list by size with the largest files first -b, --show-in-bytes   display file sizes in bytes rather than in a human readable way
 ```

 ## Examples